batpartners/batpartners.github.io/en/_posts/2025-01-03-ToolPath-Block-Designer.md

 # Input

-* **BasePlane [Plane]** : Sets the reference plane for the Unit Block, which determines the orientation direction for the Gripper TCP later on.
+* **Base Plane [Plane]** : Sets the reference plane for the Unit Block, which determines the orientation direction for the Gripper TCP later on.
 * **Unit Block [Box]** : Inputs the Unit Block modeling to be used in Box format.
 * **Wall [Brep]** : Inputs the modeling of the shape where the bricks will be stacked.